sicoyle/ghc-data-annotation-workshop/annotationSteps.md

 3. Click the blue `+` sign to create a new project.
     ![CVAT Project](./assets/screenshots/createProject.jpg)
 4. Copy the details from the image below to fill out the project to be created.
       For the raw label data, copy/paste the data snipped below the picture.
+These data represent the labels & their attributes.
    ![CVAT Project](./assets/screenshots/projectDetails.jpg)

     Raw Label data to copy/paste into the CVAT UI: